2024 Australasian Forum on PCVBHC

 Michele Mestrinaro

-Vice President and Global Head of Policy, Novartis (Switzerland).
+Vice President and Global Head of Policy, Novartis (Switzerland) (Virtual attendance).

 Michele Mestrinaro is the Vice President and Global Head of Policy, where he leads on the company Value-Based Health care agenda.
 In his current role, Michele is part of the leadership team of a multitude of expert groups on the topic including the Value-Based payments community at the World Economic Forum.
 Before joining Novartis, Michele worked on Value-Based Health care and health care systems transformation both in the private and public sector in Europe and US through McKinsey and at the World Health Organization.
 Michele is a physicist by training and an MBA graduate of Harvard Business School.